The AI Encyclopedia Becomes the Canon

 The dangerous moment is not when a chatbot writes a bad article.
 The dangerous moment is when that article becomes normal reference material for other systems.
 The bad summary becomes a citation.
 The citation becomes an answer.
 The answer becomes a training example.
 The training example becomes background knowledge.
 The background knowledge returns as consensus.

 That is the canon problem.
 Public knowledge should remain revisable in public.
-The more machines summarize reality for machines, the more important it becomes to preserve human edit histories, source trails, dispute records, and institutional memory.
+The more machines summarize reality for machines, the more important it becomes to preserve human edit histories, source trails, dispute records, data provenance, and institutional memory.
 Otherwise the future will not only be model-mediated.
 It will be model-canonized.

 Sources